sara-nl/sdrdocs/source/pages/general/access.rst

 General access
 ==============================

 The repository provides access to mostly open access data which can be found and downloaded by anyone interested.
-You can find the service website at repository.surfsara.nl.
+You can find the service website at https://repository.surfsara.nl.

 .. _authenticated-access: